 Basilica is devoted to Our Lady of Peace – a symbol of peace, impersonation of the Blessed Virgin Mary which holds a dove and an olive branch.

 The architecture of Yamoussoukro Basilica has little in common with its environs, it follows the rules of European architecture.
-In many ways it is similar to the Basilica of St. Peter in the Vatican City but nevertheless there are many differences.
+In many ways, it is similar to the Basilica of St. Peter in Vatican City but, nevertheless, there are many differences.

-The main building in the complex of buildings is basilica itself.
-It has two arms with 128 Doric columns which enclose enormous plaza in the front of building.
+The main building in the complex of buildings is the basilica itself.
+It has two arms with 128 Doric columns which enclose an enormous plaza in the front of the building.

 Area of building (including the rectory and villa) is 30,000 m³, height of dome – 149 m, height of cross (total height) – 158 m.
 Dome itself is 60 m tall and has a diameter of 90 m.
-Basilica can accomodate 18,000 worshippers – much less than 60,000 in St. Peter’s Basilica.
+The basilica can accommodate 18,000 worshippers – much less than 60,000 in St. Peter’s Basilica.
 In the construction was used marble from Italy and 7,000 m² of stained glass from France.
 This huge amount of stained glass creates enchanting lighting inside the building.
-Houphouët-Boigny himself is depicted in one of windows as one of Magi kneeling before Jesus.
-Architect Fakhoury was not too shy either – his image is seen in one of windows as well.
+Houphouët-Boigny himself is depicted in one of the windows as one of Magi kneeling before Jesus.
+Architect Fakhoury was not too shy either – his image is seen in one of the windows as well.

 The late 1950s and early 1960s saw a large number of central and sub-Saharan African countries gaining independence, and one of the key ways in which they expressed their newly established national identity was through distinctive architecture.
 Parliament buildings, stadiums, universities, central banks, convention centers, and other major public buildings and housing projects were built in daring, even heroic designs—markers of the bright future these nations envisioned after independence.